MicrosoftDocs/sdk-api/sdk-api-src/content/eapmethodpeerapis/nf-eapmethodpeerapis-eappeerbeginsession.md

 ### -param dwFlags [in]

-A combination of <a href="https://docs.microsoft.com/previous-versions/windows/desktop/eaphost/eap-method-flags">EAP flags</a> that describe the  new EAP authentication session behavior.
+A combination of [EAP flags](https://docs.microsoft.com/windows/win32/eaphost/eap-method-flags)a> that describe the  new EAP authentication session behavior.

 ### -param pAttributeArray [in]